desertwitch/mirrorshuttle/README.md

 #### USAGE

     mirrorshuttle --mode=init|move --mirror=ABSPATH --target=ABSPATH [flags]

 #### ARGUMENTS

     --mode string
         Required.
 Must be either "init" or "move".

-		In `--mode=init` the `--mirror` folder must not contain any files, as it will be deleted and re-created with the latest structure.
+        In `--mode=init` the `--mirror` folder must not contain any files, as it will be removed and re-created with the latest structure.
 If any files are detected, the operation will fail with the return code `2`.

     --mirror string
         Required.
 Absolute path to the mirror structure.
 This is where mirrored directories will be created and from where files will be moved.
 It can be a subfolder of `--target`, and will be excluded from being mirrored.

     --target string
         Required.
 Absolute path to the real (target) structure.
 This is the source of truth in init mode and the destination in move mode.

     --exclude string
         Optional.
 Absolute path to exclude from operations.
 Can be repeated.
         This prevents specified directories from being mirrored or moved.

     --direct
         Optional.
 Attempt atomic rename operations.
 If this fails (e.g., across filesystems), fallback to copy and remove.

         In union filesystems, this may result in allocation or disk-relocation methods being circumvented and files staying on the same disk despite that possibly not being wanted.
 Disable this setting for such use cases.

         Default: false

     --dry-run
         Optional.
 Perform a preview of operations, without filesystem changes.
         Useful for verifying behavior before execution.

         Default: false

     --config string
         Path to a YAML configuration file specifying the same field names.
         CLI flags always override any values set in the configuration file.
         Exception: `--mode` argument must always be specified via command-line.

 #### YAML CONFIGURATION EXAMPLE

     mirror: /mirror/path
     target: /real/path
     exclude:
       - /real/path/skip-this
       - /real/path/temp
     direct: true
     dry-run: false

+Invalid configurations (unknown or malformed fields) are rejected at runtime.

 #### RETURN CODES

   - `0`: Success
   - `1`: Failure
   - `2`: Mirror folder contains unmoved files (cannot `--mode=init`)
+  - `3`: Invalid command-line arguments and/or configuration files provided

 #### IMPLEMENTATION